 If you have a main bank account where you keep the rest of your money, you should not use that account for online bill paying or banking

-You can do orders via email if you only accept encrypted email and provide a company public key for this.
+You can do orders via email if you only accept encrypted email and provide a company public key

 You use PGP to create a public and private key, then you just make your public key available on your web server.
 Most mail packages today know how to decrypt mail with a private key.